 - Each property given its particular location will feature more effectively in an inspection at a certain time of day.
 Be aware of locational issues that could frustrate the inspection and try to avoid those problems.
-Examples could be excessive passing traffic, car parking, noise from neighboring properties, weather conditions, and environmental factors.
+Examples could be excessive passing traffic, car parking, noise from neighbouring properties, weather conditions, and environmental factors.

 - Create a selection of presentational brochures and informational tools to give the inspecting party at the property.
-Some of that information may be confidential, and on that basis you should exchange a confidentiality agreement with the inspecting party before you get to the property.
+Some of that information may be confidential, and on that basis, you should exchange a confidentiality agreement with the inspecting party before you get to the property.

 - If the property contains tenants and particularly businesses, you will need to be sensitive to moving in and around the property as part of the property briefing with the prospect.
-The tenants consent to inspections will need to be obtained as part of the preparation process when setting up the marketing of the property.
+The tenant’s consent to inspections will need to be obtained as part of the preparation process when setting up the marketing of the property.
 The landlord should help you with that tenant connection and communication.

 - Every property will have strengths and weaknesses to be addressed.
 Local market knowledge and up to date property information will help you talk through the challenges and weaknesses of the property.
 Preparation is the key.
 Top agents are always prepared when it comes to property marketing.